 Binding

 When an OptionalStructuralVariationPoint is bound, the condition of each of its OptionalVariations is evaluated.
-If the result of the evaluation is false, then the artifact elements which are referenced by the attribute correspondingVariableArtifactElement (see section 3.21.3) of the OptionalVariation get deleted or set inactive.
+If the result of the evaluation isfalse, then the artifact elements which are referenced by the attribute correspondingVariableArtifactElement (see section 3.21.3) of the OptionalVariation get deleted or set inactive.

 An OptionalStructuralVariationPoint can only be bound when all its OptionalVariations have a condition.